Gabbyton/CEMENTO/README.md

 5. Tree-splitting diagram layouts to suppport multiple inheritance between classes (though multiple inheritance is not recommended by BFO)
 6. Support for URI prefixes (via binding) and literal annotations (language annotations like `@en` and datatype annotations like `^^xsd:string`)
 7. Domain and range collection as a union for custom object properties.
+8. Providing a log for substitutions made and suppresing substitutions by adding a key (\*).

 ## Installation